abbas2399/abbas2399.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Blending the art and science of software development - turning ideas into products people love...
 Hey, you can call me Abbas.

-As a master’s in computer science student, I can add value to your organization through my excellent skills in Android and Web development and version control systems with a drive for excellence.
-I love collaborating with diverse personalities and communities to build great products.
+I strive to blend the art and science of software development by turning ideas into products people love.

 Beyond coding, I enjoy writing, reading, and teaching tech, and occasionally playing piano and cricket -:)

-Let's connect!
+let's connect...